 People approved for entry under temporary residence categories may generally be accompanied by their dependants (including same-sex partners).
 Dependants of temporary residents may usually undertake employment or studies in Australia, depending on the particular temporary residence class.
 There are many types of temporary residence described in the regulations, all with different criteria that must be met.

-For more detailed information, visit the DIBP’s website (www.border.gov.au) and search for the relevant subclass number.
+For more information, visit www.homeaffairs.gov.au and search for the relevant subclass number.

 This is by far the largest group of temporary residents in Australia (currently about 100,000 primary visa holders).
 Applicants have to prove that they are being sponsored by an “approved” Australian business, or an overseas business in connection with a business activity in Australia: the tasks of which correspond to the tasks of an occupation specified in the Medium and Long-term Strategic Skills List (MLTSSL) or the Short-term Skilled Occupation List (STSOL).
 These lists include a number (an ANZSCO Code) and an occupation title.
 A description of the qualifications and experience required for each of the eligible occupations is found in the Australian and New Zealand Standard Classification of Occupations (ANZSCO) dictionary (see www.abs.gov.au):